sergiohcdna/ctadmtool/README.md

   - Parameter file of **csdmatter** app
   - Help of **csdmatter** app

-Finally, **ctaAnalysis** contains also the **csdmatter** app, based on cscripts.
+Finally, **ctadmtool** contains also the **csdmatter** app, based on cscripts.

 ##  The csdmatter app

 The csdmatter app is based on how the cscripts are implemented within ctools.
 The csdmatter computes the upper-limits (at this moment, just) for annihilation cross-section for a famlily of mass points of dark matter particles.
-You can refer to [*pfiles/csdmatter.par*](ctaAnalysis/pfiles/csdmatter.par) and [*pfiles/csdmatter.txt*](ctaAnalysis/pfiles/csdmatter.txt) to check the full list of input parameters, and the help of the app.
+You can refer to [*pfiles/csdmatter.par*](ctadmtool/pfiles/csdmatter.par) and [*pfiles/csdmatter.txt*](ctadmtool/pfiles/csdmatter.txt) to check the full list of input parameters, and the help of the app.

 ##  Installation

-To have **ctaAnalysis** package availabe in your system you must to be sure that *ctools* and *gammalib* are loaded.
-Then to install **ctaAnalysis** you have two options:
+To have **ctadmtool** package availabe in your system you must to be sure that *ctools* and *gammalib* are loaded.
+Then to install **ctadmtool** you have two options:

 1. Cloning:
-  - `$ git clone git@github.com:sergiohcdna/ctaAnalysis.git`
+  - `$ git clone git@github.com:sergiohcdna/ctadmtool.git`
-  - `$ cd ctaAnalysis`
+  - `$ cd ctadmtool`
   - `$ python -m pip install .`

 2. Using pip directly:
-  - `$ python -m pip install git@github.com:sergiohcdna/ctaAnalysis.git`
+  - `$ python -m pip install git@github.com:sergiohcdna/ctadmtool.git`

 Please note, that, if you want to contribute to the development of **csdmatter** and related classes, you must use the first option.
 Additionally, you can create a branch.